bcarreno/mvmfc/indoor.md

 Every Saturday from 8:00 AM to 10:00 AM from October to June.

-The last indoor session for the winter season of 2016 is June 4.
+The first indoor session for this season is October 15, 2016.

 ### Where